 Why is ERP important?

 In one form or another, ERP has been at the center of efforts to exploit the data processing and calculating capacity of computers to manage complex business processes.
-This important software began as MRP, a system invented in the 1960s to plan the materials needed in manufacturing that was later extended to other factors such as financials (see Figure 4), and renamed manufacturing resource planning (MRP II).
+This important software began as MRP, a system invented in the 1960s to plan the materials needed in manufacturing.
+The manufacturing planning system was later extended to other factors such as financials (see Figure 5), and was renamed manufacturing resource planning (MRP II).

 When MRP II grew to encompass even more processes like payroll, HR and sales, the need for a generic term became clear; in 1990, ERP was coined.
 Today, MRP and ERP continue to play essential roles in manufacturing, and ERP has become the digital nervous system of business.